Lower Bounds for Boxicity: The Second Method

 \end{theorem} \begin{proof} We apply Theorem \ref{thm:thm_main} on $G$ as follows.
 Fix $S_1 = S_2 = V$.
-It is easy to see that if $G$ is a $t$-expander then $n ( 1- \beta_t)\le t-1$.
-From Lemma \ref{lem:alpha_low} we have $\alpha^* \ge (n-\Delta-1)/(n-\delta-1)$.
-Substituting for $1-\beta_t$ and $\alpha^*$ in Theorem \ref{thm:thm_main} we obtain the result. \end{proof} In Theorem \ref{thm:nkExamples} of Section \ref{sec:immAppMethod1}, we obtained lower bounds for the boxicity of regular co-planar graphs and regular $C_4$-free graphs based on the absence of $K_{3,3}$ and $K_{2,2}$ respectively as subgraphs in their complements.
-We observe that these graphs are specific subclasses of regular $t$-expanders.
+It is easy to see that if $\overline {G}$ does not have $K_{t,t}$ as a subgraph, then $n - n_t \le t-1$.
+Clearly we have $t^* (n-\Delta-1) \le m^* (n-\delta -1)$.
+Substituting for $n-n_t$ and $ \frac {t^*} {m^*}$ in Theorem \ref{thm:thm_main} we obtain the result. \bqed \end{proof} In Theorem \ref{thm:nkExamples} of Section \ref{sec:immAppMethod1}, we obtained lower bounds for the boxicity of regular co-planar graphs and regular $C_4$-free graphs based on the absence of $K_{3,3}$ and $K_{2,2}$ respectively as subgraphs in their complements.
+We observe that these graphs are specific subclasses of regular graphs whose complements does not have $K_{t,t}$ as a subgraph.
 The same results can be obtained using the following corollary to Theorem \ref{thm:tExp}.

-\begin{corollary} Let $G$ be a regular non-complete $t$-expander graph.
+\begin{corollary} Let $G$ be a regular non-complete graph such that $\overline {G}$ does not have $K_{t,t}$ as a subgraph.
 Then

 \end{corollary}